fullstack-development/developers-roadmap/backend/junior-2/haskell.md

 * How to use `try`, `catch` and `throw` functions?
 * Can `throw` and `catch` be called in pure functions?
 * What is the difference between `throw` and `throwIO` functions?

-## Type Inference

-* Basic concepts of Hindley-Milner type inference.
-* How we can get following problems while types inferring?
-How to solve them?
-  * Ambiguity.
-  * Deducing problem.
-  * Matching problem.
-  * Infinite type problem:
-    * What’s result of computation `let t = [t] in t`?
-How to explain this behavior?

 ## Functional patterns